DimitriPalmer22/Relapse-Code-Documentation/_temp/02-25 Combat Reconsiderations.md

 ### Areas w/ Placed Enemies
 - *Some* areas are gonna have placed enemies as opposed to enemy waves.
 - ***Areas w/ placed enemies only serve to slow the player down slightly***.
+- Generally, these areas are going the feel a little uninteresting since the player will most likely be able to walk past the enemies here.

 ### More Info about the Crawler
 - For the crawler, INSTEAD of having two different types of crawlers (one melee one ranged), the crawler will be a 2-in-1 (melee and ranged).